Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review

-For these reasons, we propose the term \acf{ilu} identification as an inclusive designation for the task of determining which specific \acp{ilu} with ISO 6346–compliant ID codes are visible in an image.
-This term includes various loading units and also for the \ac{cv} terminology such as \ac{ilu} detection/segmentation stage prior to text detection and recognition steps, introduced in some studies \cite{gulsoylu2025trudi, wu2019key}.
+For these reasons, we propose the term \textit{Intermodal Loading Unit Identification} as an inclusive designation for the task of determining ID codes of \acp{ilu}.
+This term covers various loading units and also \ac{ilu} detection/segmentation stage prior to text detection and recognition steps, introduced in some studies \cite{gulsoylu2025trudi, wu2019key}.
 A term that covers all these stages aligned with \ac{cv} terminology is important, as it would address shared challenges across the \ac{cv} applications.
-For example, using a common terminology can link the relevant studies to the broader problems.
+Using a common terminology can link the relevant studies to the broader problems.
 For example, different scales of objects and text is a problem that was introduced with the mobile cameras for \ac{ilu} identification task.
-However, small object segmentation \cite{mun2024small} or small text detection \cite{zheng2020scale} which are actively studied in general purpose \ac{cv} methods.
-Moreover, a common terminology can help in finding the distinct aspects of \ac{ilu} identification.
-Unlike in most common text recognition needs, where a language model based encoder (e.g. TrOCR \cite{li2023trocr}) is useful due to contextual cues present in the natural language, the contextless nature of ISO6346-compliant ID codes makes this approach ineffective.
+However, small object segmentation \cite{mun2024small} or small text detection \cite{zheng2020scale} havebeen actively studied in general purpose \ac{cv} methods.
+Moreover, a common terminology can help in finding the distinct aspects of \ac{ilu} identification from the broader tasks.
+Unlike in common text recognition, where a language model based encoder (e.g. TrOCR \cite{li2023trocr}) is useful due to contextual cues present in the natural language, the contextless nature of ISO6346-compliant ID codes makes this approach ineffective.
 Such models tend to overfit to frequently occurring text instances in training data \cite{teegen2024drone}, limiting their applicability in this context.
 Adopting the term \ac{ilu} identification can provide conceptual clarity and establish a coherent basis for researchers and practitioners.

 Having established the terminology and challenges, we now turn to the methodology used for systematically review the literature.